Sanders493/Roman-Numeral-Converter/README.md

 ## Setup
 To run this project, install it locally.
-Then make sure that you have python install, using the following commands in your terminal:
+Then make sure that you have Python installed, using the following commands in your terminal:

 ```
 $ python --version
 ```

-It should return the version number of your python if it doesn't install python using this link [python](https://www.python.org/downloads/).
+It should return the version number of your Python if it doesn't install Python using this link [python](https://www.python.org/downloads/).

-Finally you can run the game with this command (make sure that you are in the folder where the game is installed):
+Finally, you can run the game with this command (make sure that you are in the folder where the game is installed):

 ```
 $ python main.py